 The best way to cope with burnout is to prevent it, if possible.
-Whether studying for a health care degree or any type of educational certificate, self-care is the most important step in staying balanced and preventing that feeling of emotional or physical exhaustion.
+Whether studying for a health care degree or any other type of schooling, self-care is the most important step in staying balanced and preventing that feeling of emotional or physical exhaustion.

-- Making time in the morning for an inspirational activity such as journaling, meditating or reading something that's "just for fun" is a great way to start the day.
+- Making time in the morning for an inspirational activity such as journaling, meditating or reading.
+Picking something that's "just for fun" is a great way to start the day.

-- Eating a healthy diet and maintaining good exercise and sleep habit is an important part of self-care.
+- Eating a healthy diet and maintaining good exercise and sleep habits is an important part of self-care.
 Not sure where to start?
-We have a few ideas in this recently published blog!
+We have a few ideas in this blog!

 - Find and rely on a solid support system.
 You don't have to navigate the challenges of earning a health care degree alone.
 Whether it's your family, friends, classmates or folks on campus, being able to vent and to celebrate the wins along the way is one of the many ways you can prevent burnout.